magento/magento2-page-builder/README.md

 ## Installation

-We offer two methods for installing PageBuilder:
+We offer one method for installing PageBuilder:

-* As a [Composer package] - use this option if you do not plan to contribute to the PageBuilder code repository
 * Using the [GitHub repository] - use this option to install PageBuilder from the GitHub repository and contribute to the code

 [Composer package]: docs/install.md#composer-installation